nate250/TrelloExcel/README.markdown

 [4/16] means 4 hours have been logged against a 16 hour estimate.
 If Checklists have a board title in curly braces in their title, they will be considered "relevant".
 Checklist {Develop} will only be imported if the card is in the "Develop" list.
-I also added an "Update cards" button.
+Added an "Update cards" button.
 This copies over a spreadsheet range instead of shifting it down.
+Modified the "Refresh" button to be a refresh image
+Added the ability to import labels
+Added the ability to filter on labels

 License: [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)